| Are you searching for the perfect dog for your child? Whether you want a sedate

 what type of animal would work well within your family and start gathering

 information about the breeds that interest you.
-Here are some points to consider when shopping for a dog:

 *Temperament